cobbler/cobbler/SECURITY.md

 ## Remarks

-Cobbler uses currently a very old Django version (for the web frontend) and the code of Cobbler itself is currently in a state whith a lot of tech-debt.
 We don't offer a SELinux profile or an Apparmor profile.
 Also this tool manages your DHCP and TFTP server.
 This implicates that Cobbler has a lot of control of your network, thus we would advise you to protect it as much as possible.
 However please be aware of the implications when using it.
 There is code in there to automatically download and update files on your local filesystem as well as serving files like bootloaders which have